Working in countries with high costs of living such as the UAE, unpredictability of income can be a problem a lot of UAE freelancers face.

 - Don’t rush to register your business for the 5% VAT.
 The voluntary limit is Dh 187,500 while Dh 375,000 is mandatory.
 If you register before the necessary level, you cannot claim the expenses back.

-Trade license can be obtained from the Dubai Department of Economic Development or the Free-Zone Business Setup.
+Trade licenses can be obtained from the Dubai Department of Economic Development or the Free-Zone Business Setup.
 Research has shown that businesses set up through the free-zone are designated as foreign-owned and do not pay any taxes for 50 years.

 - Visa is required for non-residents.
 But if you have a husband there, you can use a No-Objection certificate to apply for the license with his visa.